bioimage-io/bioimage-io-resources/README.md

  1. Add your models to the `src/manifest.model.yaml` file
  1. Run `python src/compile_model_manifest.py` to generate a new `manifest.model.json` with your models
  1. Commit your changes and push to your Github repo.
  1. You can preview it constructing an URL which makes BioImage.io render the page with the manifest file in your repo.
 The URL format is: `https://bioimage.io?repo=YOUR_GITHUB_USER_NAME/YOUR_GITHUB_REPO`, for example: https://bioimage.io?repo=oeway/models will point to the model manifest hosted on https://github.com/oeway/models.
+You can also add commit hash tag, branch name or tag after that, for example: https://bioimage.io?repo=oeway/models/06a9ffac88.
- 1. If you are satisfied with the result above, you can send us a Pull Request, and we will review it before it get merged.
+ 1. If you are satisfied with the result above, you can send us a [Pull Request](https://github.com/bioimage-io/models/pulls), and we will review it before it get merged.

  ## How to build BioEngine Apps?

- Each model in the BioImage model zoo can associated with a list of applications which you can run directly in website.
+ Each model in the BioImage model zoo can associated with a list of applications which you can run directly by the end user.
 We use BioEngine, a tailored version of [ImJoy](https://imjoy.io) to run these applications.
 Therefore, you can basically run ImJoy plugins with the BioEngine specific api.
 By default it loads also a [Jupyter Engine](https://github.com/imjoy-team/jupyter-engine-manager) which uses free computational resources on MyBinder.org, so you can also run small models in Python.

 Since BioEngine is designed for running model specific ImJoy plugins, it needs to define either `runOneModel()` and/or `runManyModels()` function in the plugin api.
 Plus, you need also a `testModel` function which will be used to run tests in a CI environment.
 For example, the following python plugin would treat as a qualified BioEngine App: